ReactiveMatter/tunnelcms/readme.md

 ## 🛠️ Installation

 Download the `tunnel` folder along with the `.htaccess` file from the [Github directory](https://github.com/ReactiveMatter/tunnelcms) `https://github.com/ReactiveMatter/tunnelcms`.

-Place them in the root of your website, and that's it!
+Place them in the root of your website, and run `composer install` in tunnel directory.

+Or download the (latest release)(https://github.com/ReactiveMatter/tunnelcms/releases/tag/public) and place them in the root of your website.

 Tunnel CMS will render your markdown files dynamically, so that you can focus on writing.